hackclub/hackclub/workshops/seven_segment_display/README.md

 #### 2) An Arduino UNO board

-The other part we will use in our project is Simple Arduino.
+The other part we will use in our project is an Arduino.
 The Arduino Uno is an open-source microcontroller board based on the Microchip ATmega328P microcontroller.

 ![Arduino](https://cloud-krdvm0bjz.vercel.app/0arduino.png)

 If you're interested in Arduino, you can learn more from [here](https://en.wikipedia.org/wiki/Arduino_Uno)

 #### 3) Push button

-We are going to use a push-button whenever we need to roll a dice.
+We are going to use a push-button, which we'll click when we need to roll a dice.
 By pressing, we will obtain a random number between 1 and 6.

 ![push button](https://cloud-krdvm0bjz.vercel.app/1pushbtn.png)